PirateKingSteve-0/RestaurantDateApp/README.md

  - updated css
  - ability to pick the location at which the user is searching for
  - maybe a "loading options" prompt

+07/012/21
+- Made many changes since last push.
+These include:
+  * Use of google places and maps API to populate a JSON object of local restaurants
+  * Slider.js for some fancy UI experience

+Issues:
+  * CORs issue, need to figure out how to run on server side proficiently
+  * JSON parsing error recently appeared that needs to be addressed